django-oscar/django-oscar-api/docs/source/topics/middleware.rst

 ====================
 Oscar API Middleware
 ====================
-Oscar API ships with some useful middelware classes for session management, to restrict access to your API and make sure that you can mix an Oscar stand-alone website and the API.
+Oscar API ships with some useful middleware classes for session management, to restrict access to your API and make sure that you can mix an Oscar stand-alone website and the API.

 Basket Middleware
 =================